 The truth is obscured in these situations and often the wrong thing can be taught to students – I cry every time I hear stories of teachers teaching the wrong thing to their students.
 This is also the reason why I did a non-combined BSc(AdvMath) degree where I could concentrate purely on learning Mathematics properly, and not be burdened with writing essays about teaching philosophies for 5 years before being allowed to step into a school to teach Mathematics.

 - I’ve given thought to what I want to do with my teaching career.
-I don’t want to climb the political ladder of going from a classroom teacher to a leader in education who justifies my job by pushing hipster views about new-age education philosophies, or an administrative slave high up in the offices who saunters off to meetings after meetings.
+I don’t want to climb the political ladder of going from a classroom teacher to a leader in education, or an administrator in the offices who saunters off to meetings after meetings.

 Instead, I want to be someone fellow teachers and students look to as a source of Mathematics content authority.
 Dr Bill Pender is getting old, it’s time someone younger in the NSW high school Mathematics community provided authority as strong and vocal as he did.
 Part of doing that comes from holding a piece of paper that shows you’ve done the hard yards (and hopefully I’ll do a PhD one day, but let’s take it one step at a time!)